hiralbhanu/GITS2.1-I.R.I.S/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/sak007/GITS)

 # About I.R.I.S
+"Your repo is your resume.
+But what is a good looking repo?"

-So you want to start a Project.
+So you want to start a Project on Github.
 Ever wondered what makes a project repository good?
 What makes your project stand apart when collaborating with multiple developers?
-Your repo is your resume.
-But what is a good looking repo?
+What would ensure that your project is well documented and readable to other developers who might try to work on this in the future?

 Worry not.
 I.R.I.S is here.